Call Us

 At Priory, we know how to help people overcome their struggles with addiction.

-• Outpatient therapy allows you to attend weekly one-hour appointments, which you can fit around your current commitments and schedule
+• Outpatient therapy allows you to attend weekly 1-hour appointments, which you can fit around your current commitments and schedule

 • We offer day care programmes, where you attend one of our hospitals or wellbeing centres for a series of days or half days to take part in therapy sessions

-• If you’ve been taking cocaine and alcohol frequently and are suffering with addiction, you may be referred to a detoxification programme to rid your body of any substances.
+• If you’ve been taking cocaine and alcohol frequently and are suffering with addiction, you may need to go through a detoxification programme to rid your body of these substances.
 We may then recommend a 28-day rehabilitation programme.
 This residential option provides you a supportive community where you can share your recovery with others taking the same journey as you

-At Priory Group, you can undertake a free no-obligation addiction assessment so that we can help you determine the treatment that will be most effective for you.
+At Priory, we offer a free no-obligation addiction assessment so that we can help you determine the treatment that will be most effective for you.

 Blog reviewed by Dr Shehrzad Y Qureshi consultant psychiatrist who is dually accredited in general adult psychiatry and addiction psychiatry at Priory Hospital Glasgow